maikewu/forms/docs/fields/25-prefill-rules.md

 	]
 }

-// Prefills the name of the asset as a STRING "prefill": {
+// Prefills the name of the asset type as a STRING "prefill": {
 	"value": [
 		{